Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 04A Discussion.md

 - Compare the results of steps 1, 2, and 3.
 Are they different?
 If so, how?
-We got the same answers for all three steps.
+	- We got the same answers for all three steps.
 - What components do we need to implement this algorithm in hardware?
-We need to implement a comparator steps 1 and 2.
+	- We need to implement a comparator steps 1 and 2.
 We also need to find the most significant high bits,
 - If a is a negative value, would the algorithm still work?
 If not, what do we need to change?
+	- No, the algorithm will not work.